Bennett, No. 1 Georgia remain perfect, rout Tennessee 41-17

 Georgia responded by reeling off 27 straight points, including 17 in a dominating second quarter.
 Derion Kendrick intercepted a pass by Hendon Hooker, and Channing Tindall stripped Hooker of the ball — Tindall had three of Georgia’s six sacks.

+“We didn’t come up here to take shots,” Smart said.
+“We came up here to throw them.”

 Bennett converted the interception into a 9-yard TD run midway through the second, and he capped a 90-yard drive with a 23-yard TD pass to James Cook just before halftime.
-Cook also ran 10 times for a season-high 104 yards and two more TDs.
+Cook also ran 10 times and matched his career high with 104 yards and two more TDs.

 Tennessee (5-5, 3-4) had five-time NFL MVP Peyton Manning, former All-Star first baseman Todd Helton and WNBA champ Candace Parker on hand along with an announced crowd of 100,074 for a team coming off a win at Kentucky, its first upset of a Top 20 team on the road since 2006.